Walking vs Running – A Health Debate

 When it comes to burning calories, running takes the lead.
 A 30-minute run at a moderate pace can burn between 300 and 500 calories, depending on factors such as your running speed and weight.
 This makes running an effective workout for those looking to lose weight or improve their fitness in a shorter period.

-If you’re looking to burn fat quickly and increase your calorie expenditure, running may be the better option for you.
+If you’re looking to burn fat quickly and increase your calorie expenditure, running may be a better option for you.

 2. Strengthens Muscles and Bones